-Since starting to share doTerra essential oils I’ve met many people who’ve taught me about a whole world that I was unaware of before.
+Since discovering doTerra essential oils I’ve met many people who’ve taught me about a whole world that I was unaware of before.

-I mean, who knew that lavender, lemon and peppermint essential oils could work so well with the symptoms of seasonal threats?
+I mean, who knew that lavender, lemon and peppermint essential oils could work so well with the symptoms of seasonal allergies?

 I wish I’d known when I was a little girl, rather than having to live on anti-histamines.